Best Trauma Kits Ifak

 C-A-T tourniquet · Vacuum-sealed basic kit · Range bags, job boxes, patrol cars

 The best job-box trauma kit is the North American Rescue Individual Bleeding Control Kit, Basic.
 It is the Public Access kit's rougher-duty sibling: the same genuine C-A-T-centered, vacuum-sealed, one-casualty logic, packaged for the places gear gets thrown rather than mounted — range bags, gang boxes, patrol cars.
-At $69.99 it undercuts the station kit while keeping the NAR provenance intact.
+At the listed price it undercuts the station kit while keeping the NAR provenance intact.
 If your kit will live in a fixed, visible station, buy the Public Access version; if it will live wherever the truck goes, this is the NAR pick.

 → Read our full NAR Individual Bleeding Control Kit Basic review · Browse the trauma kits